nf-core/rnaseq/docs/usage.md

 Once you have the indices from a workflow run you should save them somewhere central and reuse them in subsequent runs using custom config files or command line parameters such as `--star_index '/path/to/STAR/index/'`.

-Note the genome and annotation versions as well as the versions of the software used for indexing, as an index created with one version may not be compatible with other versions.
+Remember to note the genome and annotation versions as well as the versions of the software used for indexing, as an index created with one version may not be compatible with other versions.

 ### GENCODE